-- Some other conditions are only seen in children, including torticollis, development delay.
+- Some other conditions are only seen in children, including torticollis and development delay.

 - A child’s walking pattern (gait) is different to that of an adult.
-Toddlers have a wide base of support, reduced arm swing and trunk rotation, their feet are flatter.
-Many young children will walk on their toes or with their feet turned in.
+Toddlers have a wide base, reduced arm swing and trunk rotation, their feet are flatter.
+Many young children walk on their toes or with their feet turned in.
 It is important for a physiotherapist to understand the normal variations of walking so they can detect when something is not right and provide appropriate physiotherapy treatment or advice.

-- It can be difficult to maintain a child’s interest in an activity until treatment aims have been achieved.
-Physiotherapists need to understand how children develop cognitively and emotionally so they can provide appropriate activities and change them at the right times to maintain interest whilst still achieving goals.
+- It can be difficult to maintain a child’s interest in an activity long enough to achieve all goals.
+Physiotherapists must understand a child’s cognitive, emotional and play development in order to provide appropriate activities and change them at the right times to maintain interest whilst still achieving goals.

 - Children can find new environments, situations and people challenging.
-KidsPhysio is able to provide physiotherapy in a child’s own environment so they are more at ease.
+KidsPhysio provides physiotherapy in a child’s environment so they are more at ease.

 - Consideration is needed for a child’s family, parents and siblings.